njqdev/vscode-python-typehint/README.md

 # vscode-python-autohint README

-This extension provides type hint autocompletion for Python.
+Provides type hint auto-completion for Python.

+![](demo.gif)

 ## Features

-* Estimates the correct type to provide as an autocompletion item.
+* Estimates the correct type to provide as a completion item.

-![](demo.gif)
+* Searches Python files in the workspace for type estimation purposes.

 ## Installation

-The extension is not published yet.
+Get this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=).

 ## Known Issues